EmBWU/EmmasMazcabPotionBuyer/README.md

 # Emma Mazcab Potion Buyer

-This is a Kotlin-based project that automates the process of buying potions in the game Mazcab.
+This is a Kotlin-based project that automates the process of buying potions at the Mazcab Potion supplier.

 ## Getting Started